10 Low-Maintenance Shrubs That Will Enhance Your Home's Curb Appeal

-This shrub gets its name in part from its hue—emerald—and can grow to a towering 15-feet-tall and 4-feet-wide, says Poole.
-It requires at least six hours of sun a day to thrive, and it's best to plant this shrub in the spring, summer, and fall.
+This shrub gets its name in part from its hue—emerald—and its towering stature.
 "Arborvitae shrubs and the vibrant green foliage complement major curb accents such as mailboxes, borders, flower beds, and more," says Poole.
 "Its disease-resistant foliage retains its color, even in winter, and never needs trimming."

 Viburnum Tinus Compactum

-More stout bush than towering tree, the 4-foot-tall, 6-foot-wide Viburnum Tinus Compactum is a smart option for those who would like to plant shrubs near to their home.
-As Poole explains, "its compact growth makes this a favorite choice for small hedges or foundation plantings."
-Adding to the list of reasons why this shrub is perfect for the flower beds closet to your house, it also thrives in partial shade and boasts fragrant, pinkish-white flowers—a pleasant welcome for any visitors.
+More stout bush than tall tree, Viburnum Tinus Compactum is a smart option for those who would like to plant shrubs close to their home.
+"Its compact growth makes this a favorite choice for small hedges or foundation plantings," Poole says.
+Plus, it boasts fragrant, pinkish-white flowers—a pleasant welcome for any visitors.

 Blushing Bride Rose of Sharon

-As Poole puts it, the pink-hued Blushing Bride Rose of Sharon is "a showy specimen."
-It grows to 10-feet-tall and 6-feet-wide, and "produces upright, willowy branches with large, pink, double blooms that are perfect for achieving colorful curb appeal in late summertime," he says.
-Blushing Bride Rose of Sharon requires partial sun and requires semi-moist soil for best growth.
+The pink-hued Blushing Bride Rose of Sharon is a showy specimen, according to Poole.
+It produces upright, willowy branches with large pink double blooms that are perfect for achieving colorful curb appeal in late summertime.

 Wine and Roses Weigela

-The Wine and Roses Weigela shows off rosy-pink flowers in late spring and dark purple foliage in the summer, Poole says.
-"It's great in shrub borders surrounding the front and back of the house, or as a specimen plant," he adds.
-The flowering shrub grows to 5-feet-tall, and needs full sun.
+With showy rose-pink flowers in late spring and dark purple foliage in the summer, this flowering shrub will give your home multi-seasonal interest.
+"It's great in shrub borders surrounding the front and back of the house, or as a specimen plant," Poole says.